jacekturek/RELATIONAL_SIG_DATABASE/README.md

 This project will show the interaction with selected Social Media content Each such interaction is SEO accodring to the article.

+> Social signals are essentially any interactions with a social media profile or its content.

 The database contains collected data and the examples based on the article.
 Rest of the database is confidential and is about private project.